Why is my iPhone not turning on – causes and fixes (Updated)

 Why is my iPhone not turning on? – The causes and how to fix them.

-Why is my iPhone not turning on or charging is not an uncommon issue often reported by Apple device users.
-When you see your iPhone not turning on, your device might have a frozen screen/black screen that doesn’t respond when you touch it or press the buttons.
+Why is my iPhone not turning on or why won’t my iPhone turn on is not an uncommon issue often reported by Apple device users.
+When you see your iPhone does not turn on or charge, your device might have a frozen screen/black screen that doesn’t respond when you touch it or press the buttons.

-You need not worry much if you see your iPhone not turning on or charging because if there is some system glitch or corrupted firmware your iPhone won’t charge or turn on.
-In this article, I am going to explain the possible causes of the issue and show how to fix them when your iPhone not charging or turning on.
+You need not worry much if you see your iPhone is not turning on or charging because if there is some system glitch or corrupted firmware, your iPhone won’t power on or charge.
+In this article, I will explain the possible causes of the issue and show how to fix them when your iPhone won’t turn on or charge.

-Before I go into the possible solutions to the problem let’s first look into the probable causes when iPhone users make the query – why my iPhone won’t turn on or charge?
+Before I go into the possible solutions to the problem let’s first look into the probable causes when iPhone users make the query – why will my iPhone not turn on or charge?

 Why is my iPhone not turning on – here are the possible causes

-Why is my iPhone not turning on is a query you may sometimes hear from iPhone users.
-Recently I met one iPhone 6 user asking the question- why my iPhone won’t turn on or charge?
-To answer this question, I have given below some of the possible reasons why sometimes you may find your iPhone won’t turn on:
+Why my iPhone is not turning on is a query you may sometimes hear from iPhone users.
+Recently I met one iPhone 6 user asking why my iPhone will not turn on or charge.
+To answer the users’ question of why my iPhone won’t power on, I have given below some of the possible reasons why sometimes you may find your iPhone does not turn on:

 • Software crash;